liesnikov/extensible-elaborator/paper/main.md

 ## Base constraints

-The datatype of constraints is open which means the user can write a plugin to extend it.
+The datatype of constraints is open, which means the user can write a plugin to extend it.
 However, we offer a few constraints out of the box to be able to type-check the base language.

 For the base language, it suffices to have the following.